Skip to content

 The military stands corrected on several other missteps regarding integration.
 General Arnold wrote in 1941 that “the use of women pilots serves no military purpose,” only to have “nothing but praise” for them by 1944, and a survey in 1945 revealed that most white troops who claimed to have unfavorable views of integrating with African Americans changed their view to favorable after fighting alongside them.
 To that end, in a study with British Special Operations Forces, researchers discovered that almost all the male soldiers felt women had zero negative influence on their effectiveness in combat; those who disagreed had no concrete reasoning but just a feeling, or a fear that women might have an adverse effect in the future.
 Sounds like our Secretary of War might be crafting policy out of similar feelings and fears, which are notably not based in reality.

-The thing is, in the largest recruiting drought since the Vietnam War, the military needs women.
-Women represent a higher percentage of the recruitable population than men; back in 2018, the Navy’s then chief of personnel said of women: “That’s where the talent is.”
+The thing is, in the largest recruiting drought since the Vietnam War, the armed forces need women.
+Women represent a higher percentage of the recruitable population than men; back in 2018, the Navy’s then chief of personnel said of women: “That’s where the talent ishat’s where the talent is.”
 Plus, diversity is a critical force multiplier, while an overrepresentation of men has a negative effect on security policy initiatives.
 So why is Hegseth pursuing an agenda that weakens us?
 Beyond a blinding level of misogyny, it is unclear.
-Unless…if all the women left the armed forces, it could be whittled down to a horde of men indoctrinated in machismo and more loyal to specific leaders than the Constitution.
+Unless…if all the women left the military, then it could be whittled down to a horde of men indoctrinated in machismo and more loyal to specific leaders than the Constitution.
 Might that be the true goal?

 Julie Roland was a Naval Officer for ten years, deploying to both the South China Sea and the Persian Gulf as a helicopter pilot before separating in June 2025 as a Lieutenant Commander.
 She has a law degree from the University of San Diego, a Master of Laws from Columbia University, and is a member of the Truman National Security Project.